OutSystems/docs-product/src/extensibility-and-integration/rest/consume-rest-apis/refresh-rest-service.md

     ![](images/ss-rest-refresh-URL-3.png)

 5. Select the methods you would like to consume.

+Note:
+* The methods you select overwrite previously consumed methods for the service.
+Be sure to select all methods you want to consume, even if they haven't changed.
+* The following settings are NOT overridden:
+    * Basic authentication
+    * Advanced settings (Date Format, On Before Request and On After Response)
+    * HTTP headers

-Note that the list of methods you select overwrites any previously defined methods for the service.
-The format is **method name [/relative endpoint]** and, if applicable, **(outdated)**.
+The method format displays as **method name [/relative endpoint]** and, if applicable, **(outdated)**.

     Where:
     * method name = the method you may select to import or update